richlegrand/dash/README.md

 ### Asyncio

 We use [Quart](https://pgjones.gitlab.io/quart/) instead of Flask.
 Quart is a really nice asyncio implementation of Flask.
-Quart is typically faster than Flask, but we chose it also because it has built-in websocket support.
+Quart is typically faster than Flask, but we chose it also because it has built-in WebSocket support.
 Flask works well with Flask-SocketIO (as you'd expect), but it requires that you monkey-patch the Python standard library.
 This can break things.
 For example, we found that monkey-patching breaks Google's Oauth 2.0 library.
-Asyncio seemed like a better path forward than gevent (what Flask typically uses and the main reason behind monkey-patching.)
+Asyncio seemed like a better path forward than eventlet (what's typically used for WebSockets and the reason behind monkey-patching.)
 And asyncio has been really nice to work with.
 For example, sending N messages to N clients is what asyncio is really good at.
 Quart requires Python 3.7 or higher, however.

 We gave callbacks the option of being coroutines (async) or synchronous routines.
 Like the Flask implementation of Dash, synchronous routines execute in their own thread to keep things snappy.
 Coroutines execute in their own asyncio task for the same reason.
 Giving callbacks this option probably contributed to the biggest changes to the server-side code.
 The callback_context code in dash.py need significant refactoring.